sguzunov/docs/docs/glue42-concepts/02_application-management/06_delphi/app-management-delphi.md

-## Register Froms as Separate Glue Applications
+## Register Child Forms as Separate Glue42 Applications
 In a multi-form application, you can expose individual forms as separate applications in Glue42.
 You will need the following:
-- Implement the IGlueApp interface in the forms which are to be exposed as Glue applications
+- Implement the IGlueApp interface in the forms which are to be exposed as Glue42 applications
-- Register a form as a Glue application factory and configure the applications
+- Register the main form as a Glue42 application factory and configure the applications

 ### Implement the `IGlueApp` Interface
-The forms which are to be exposed as Glue applications need to implement the `IGlueApp` interface.
+The forms which are to be exposed as Glue42 applications need to implement the `IGlueApp` interface.
 ```delphi
 TApp01Form = class(TForm, IGlueApp)
   ...